-There will be no change to the likelihood of flooding on the M8 within the scheme extents upon completion of the works, although repairs to the carriageway pavement will provide localised benefits for road users.
+There will be no change to the likelihood of flooding on the M9 within the scheme extents upon completion of the works.

-Works are restricted to the M8 WB carriageway boundary, with access to the scheme gained via the M8 mainline.
-TM will employ road closure with signed diversion beginning at Junction 2 WB and ending at Junction 3 WB.
-There are no local pedestrian access/footpaths, or any other community assets located within the scheme extents or that share connectivity with the scheme.
+Works are restricted to the M9 NB carriageway boundary, with access to the scheme gained via the M9 mainline.
+TM will employ a road closure with signed diversion beginning at M9 Junction 9 NB and ending at M9 Junction 11 NB.
+There are no pedestrian or other NMU facilities with direct connectivity to the scheme extents.
 As such, the proposed work impacts on road traffic accidents are assessed to be of negligible magnitude.